+- Eligibility:

-- Eligibility: - 1.
-Be eligible for retirement benefits from the Teacher Retirement System of Texas, and break in service for a minimum of five years.
+- 1. Be eligible for retirement benefits from the Teacher Retirement System of Texas, and - 2.
+For employees hired after July 1, 2003, have been employed by the District without any break in service for a minimum of five years.
 For employees hired prior to or on July, 1, 2003, no minimum years of service shall be required.